openzipkin/zipkin-ruby/README.md

 Sends traces as JSON over HTTP.
 This is the preferred tracer to use as the openzipkin project moves away from Thrift.

 You need to specify the `:json_api_host` parameter to wherever your zipkin collector is running.
 It will POST traces to the `/api/v1/spans` path.

-By default it buffers the traces call so as not to hammer your zipkin instance.
-This can be configured using the `:traces_buffer` parameter.

 ### Kafka